berkeley-cs61as/markdown-courseware/textbook/chapter07 0.3 - Recursion and Scheme/section03 Common Recursive Patterns.md

 ` AOEO`

-Let's look at the differences between the every pattern and the pattern.
+Let's look at the differences between the every pattern and the keep pattern.
 First of all, the keep procedures have three cases, instead of just two as in most of the every procedures.
 In the every pattern, we only have to distinguish between the base case and the recursive case.
 In the keep pattern, there is